 |xi) Provide you with data with a chart.|

-So which monitor system is best for diabetic people?
+So which monitoring system is best for diabetic people?

 Both have their own importance.
-According to my opinion, the continuous glucose monitor system is my recommendation.
-All will be clear in conclusion.
+The choice will be more clear in the conclusion.

 So after the whole conversation, I would recommend both the continuous glucose monitor system and the self-monitor glucose system.
 Now, wait, I am going to make it more clear,

-If you have to check blood sugar more than four times a day,
+If you have to check your blood sugar more than four times a day,

 If you are less aware of hypo,